 - Vine weevils

 - Various others

 BASF’s state of the art production facility in the UK produces billions of nematodes in a form that is easily applied by gardeners.
 Over 20,000 different species of nematodes have been classified, although some estimates put the total figure closer to one million!
 BASF has the largest specialist nematode production facility in the world, growing trillions of beneficial nematodes for use in their Nemasys range of pest control products.

 The nematodes in Nemaslug and the Nemasys range are naturally occurring microscopic worms, already present in our soil.
 Beneficial nematodes attack and kill targeted garden pests without the restrictions associated with chemical pesticides.

 How long do nematodes keep before use?

-When kept refrigerated, the pack will keep up to the expiry date printed on the inner sleeve.
+When kept refrigerated, the contents of the pack will remain viable until the expiry date printed on the inner sleeve.
 This varies with the product so check with your supplier if necessary.
-Once the contents have been exposed to the air it is important to use all the pack.
-Storing the solution mixed with water is not possible.
-Always apply the mixed solution as soon as possible.
+Use the entire packet at once and apply the mixed solution immediately.
+Do not store stock solution.

 How to use nematodes?